Blue-Shadow/nchud/readme.txt

   ------------------------------------------- Toggles -------------------------------------------

-    - Level stats
+    - Statistics
       CVAR: nchud_toggletally
       Default: Off (0)

-      Controls the toggling of the level stats display.
-Setting this to "Counters" (1), toggles the display on; setting it to "Counters and %" (2), draws the stats as percentages, as well;
-      setting it to "Off" (0), toggles the display off.
+      Controls the toggling of the statistics display (kill, items, secrets, etc.).
+Setting this to "Counters" (1), toggles the display on; setting it to "Counters and %" (2), draws the stats as percentages, as well; setting it to "Off" (0), toggles the display off.

     - Received damage
       CVAR: nchud_toggledamage